Stay tuned for this program!

 Why she won: Beth Lohmann is a dynamic, goal-oriented professional with demonstrated skills in vocational and community rehabilitation.
 Beth has nearly 20 years of experience working with individuals with disabilities and mental illness and, while at Easterseals, has been an integral part of the growth of integrated programming for work and community programs.
 Since Beth joined Easterseals, employment programs have grown by nearly $1 million, job placements in community-based jobs have increased from 10 in 2011 to 127 in 2017 and she has contributed to more than $250,000 in grant funding.
 She is passionate and focused on continually increasing opportunities for individuals with disabilities to live, learn, work and play in their communities.
 Furthermore, Beth is the past president of the Wisconsin Association for Supporting Employment First and continues to serve as the chair on the training/conference committee.
 She also leads the Waukesha Independence Network that focuses on increasing employment for persons with disabilities in Waukesha County and providing support and education to Waukesha businesses.

-Director of Commercial Interiors and Business Development, Hunzinger Construction
+Vice President, Business Development, Hunzinger Construction

 Why he won: Ryan O’Toole has worked at Hunzinger for 16 years.
 Over the past five years, he was transitioned into a leadership position in Hunzinger’s Interior Construction/Tenant Improvement Division where he heads up and supervises all of Hunzinger’s specialized commercial interior projects that tend to be very customer service driven with high quality finishes.
 He is not only making his mark in southeast Wisconsin’s construction market, but also in the community with a dedication to volunteering that carries on the Hunzinger tradition to “Do the Right Thing.”
 Hunzinger has developed a robust community outreach program and Ryan has embraced it wholeheartedly, volunteering for Big Brothers Big Sisters of Metro Milwaukee and Waukesha and the Make-A-Wish Foundation of Wisconsin, serving on the Association of General Contractor’s Construction Leadership Council and championing Hunzinger’s Troop Care Shipment Program.